Lightning-AI/pytorch-lightning/docs/source/metrics.rst

     trainer.fit(model)

 Class metrics aggregate both over multi device and multiple batches.
-The aggregated value can be access through the `metric.aggregated` property.
+The aggregated value over batches can be access through the `metric.aggregated` property.
+The aggregated value over multiple devices in the same state is returned upon module call.
 When this property is called the internal state is reset.

 .. testcode::